rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 name: Rust Foundation Fellowships
 description: >-
    Awards made to up to 20 individuals, providing a stipend of $1,000 per month plus a travel and training budget.
-The initial group of Rust Foundation Fellows was announced in June 2022.
-The Rust Foundation is currently fundraising for the 2023 Fellowship Program.
+The Rust Foundation is currently fundraising to continue the Fellowship Program.
 date: 2022-04-01T00:00:00Z
 tags:
    - community grants program
 ---
-## Applications are now closed for 2022
+## Applications are currently closed.

 The initial group of Rust Foundation Fellows was announced in June 2022.
 Details of the awards can be found [here](https://foundation.rust-lang.org/news/2022-06-14-community-grants-program-awards-announcement/).

-The Rust Foundation is currently fundraising for the 2023 Fellowship Program.
 If you are interested in supporting future Fellowship cohorts, then we would love you to [get in touch](https://foundation.rust-lang.org/info/contact/)\!

 ## Summary